GlasgowEmbedded/glasgow/README.md

 ### Advanced topic: Developing the Glasgow software

 The steps above install the Glasgow software using `pipx install -e`, which performs an _editable install_: changes to the downloaded source code modify the behavior of the next invocation of the `glasgow` tool.
-Changes to `pyproject.toml`, most importantly to the dependencies, are not picked up until `pipx reinstall` is manually run.
+Changes to `pyproject.toml`, most importantly to the dependencies or list of applet entrypoints, are not picked up until `pipx reinstall` is manually run.

 If you want to have your global Glasgow installation be independent from the source code check-out, you can omit `-e` in the instructions above.
 You can use any way of managing virtual environments for your development workflow, but we use and recommend [PDM][].